YudongNiu/HUB/source/readme.md

 Input Files
 -----------
 **The program HUD requires 4 input files:**
 * node.dat stores nodes in KG.
-Each row in the file denotes an edge in the network.
 * link.dat stores edges in KG.
-Row $i$ records the labels of node $v_i$.
 * meta.dat stores the number of nodes in KG.
 * dataset-cod-global-rules.dat stores the meta-paths mined by AnyBURL